SIL Translator's Notes on 1 Timothy 6:21

 Christ: The word Christ is used two ways in the New Testament.
 In the Gospels, Christ is a title for Jesus.
 It means “the anointed one.”
 But later, by the time that Paul and others wrote letters to individuals and churches, the word Christ was used as another name for Jesus.
 It was no longer used as a title.
 So here and in other New Testament letters you should spell Christ according to the rules of your language.

-In some languages it may be better to reorder this verse.
-For example:
+In some languages it may better to reorder this verse.
+One way to do this is:

 © 2003 by SIL International®